Don Hertzfeldt: World of Tomorrow

 The film next won Best Animated Short at the SXSW Film Festival.
 Indiewire called the short film "one of the best films of 2015," and The Dissolve named it "one of the finest achievements in sci-fi in recent memory."
 The A.V.
-Club described the film as "visionary" and "possibly the best film of 2015," in spite of its short running time.
-The Austin Film Critics Association gave Hertzfeldt a Special Honorary Award in recognition of the film.World of Tomorrow was released on-demand on Vimeo in March 2015, simultaneous with its run in film festivals.
+Club described the film as "visionary" and "possibly the best film of 2015," despite its short running time.
+The Austin Film Critics Association gave Hertzfeldt a Special Honorary Award in recognition of the film.

+World of Tomorrow was released on-demand on Vimeo in March 2015, simultaneous with its run in film festivals.

 At the end of its film festival run, the film won over 40 awards.
 World of Tomorrow won two Crystal Awards from the Annecy Animation Festival, a Special Jury Award, and the Audience Award.
 The film also won two awards from the Ottawa International Animation Festival, Best Script and the Audience Award.

 In 2016, World of Tomorrow won the animation industry's Annie Award for Best Animated Short Film.

-In 2016, World of Tomorrow was nominated for the Academy Award for Animated Short Film at the 88th Academy Awards, Hertzfeldt's second career nomination.
+In 2016, World of Tomorrow was nominated for the Academy Award for Animated Short Film at the 88th Academy Awards, Hertzfeldt's second nomination.

-In 2016, Rolling Stone ranked World of Tomorrow # 10 on its list of the "Greatest Animated Movies Ever."
+In 2016, Rolling Stone ranked World of Tomorrow #10 on its list of the "Greatest Animated Movies Ever."

+In 2019, Indiewire ranked World of Tomorrow #17 in its overall list of the "100 Best Movies of the Decade".
+In 2020, Indiewire called it "one of the greatest short films in the history of movies."